khalid0007/OOP_LAB/README.md

+# In the name of Allah the compassionate, the merciful.
 # OOP_LAB
-This stores all OOP  assignments in Programming Practice lab.
+This repo stores all OOP assignments in Programming Practice lab.
+(2nd Year)

+# Author : khalid007